On polarization parameters of spin-$1$ particles and anomalous couplings in $e^+e^-\to ZZ/Z\gamma$

 For each of these benchmark points we generate events in {\tt MadGraph5} for {\em pseudo data} corresponding to ILC running at $500$ GeV and integrated luminosity of $L=100$ fb$^{-1}$.
-The likelihood of a given point $\vec{f}$ in the parameter space is defined as:
+The likelihood of a given point $\vec{f}$ in the parameter space is defined by

 where $\vec{f}_0$ defines the benchmark point.
-The product runs over the list of observable we have: cross-section and five non-zero asymmetries.
-We use MCMC method to map the likelihood of the parameter space for each of the benchmark point and for both the processes.
-The $1$-dimensional marginalized distributions and the $2$-dimensional contours on the anomalous couplings are drawn from the Markov chains using\\ {\tt GetDist} package \cite{getdist}.
+The product runs over the list of observables we have: the cross section and five non-zero asymmetries.
+We use the MCMC method to map the likelihood of the parameter space for each of the benchmark point and for both processes.
+The one-dimensional marginalized distributions and the two-dimensional contours on the anomalous couplings are drawn from the Markov chains using the {\tt GetDist} package~\cite{Antony:GetDist}.